 - Due to fungi, viruses and inflammation from ingrown hairs

 - This condition can happen anywhere in the body except the sole, palms, lips and mucous membranes.

 - Apply heat in the area in the form of a warm, moist washcloth or compress.
-Prepare a salt water solution by mixing 1 tablespoon of table salt in 2 cups of water.
+Generally, prepare a salt water solution by mixing 1 tablespoon of table salt in 2 cups of water.
 Dip a clean washcloth in the solution and apply to the affected areas to lessen the discomforts and for easy drainage of the pus.

 - Apply a prescribed over-the-counter antibiotic such as creams, gels and washes.